Visiting Auroville for the First Time - Is Auroville Worth Visiting?

 Table of Contents

 “There should be somewhere on earth a place which no nation can claim as its own, where all human beings of good will who have a sincere aspiration could live freely as citizens of the world and obey one single authority; that of the supreme truth; a place of peace, concord, and harmony.”

-That was the dream of Mother Sri Aurobindo when she founded Auroville 51 years ago.
+That was the dream of Mother Sri Aurobindo when she founded Auroville over 5 decades ago.
 Auroville is an experimental city located in South India, close to Pondicherry.

 During its inauguration in 1968, representatives of 124 countries and 23 Indian states placed a handful of earth from their homelands into a lotus-shaped urn at the center of the township in a symbolic gesture of human unity.

 Today, what was once a barren plateau of red earth has transformed into a lush green landscape.
 Auroville is progressively expanding.
 It now has a community of over 2,800 permanent residents from India and 54 other countries, and an ever-changing number of volunteers.

 I found out about this special place after watching a video by Drew Binsky:

 - It focuses on environmental regeneration, organic farming, renewable energy, village development, free healthcare and education, cross-cultural communication, women empowerment, and many others.